-Police question suspect after Frankfurt airport security breach
+Flights canceled, delayed after Frankfurt airport security breach

-FRANKFURT German police said a misunderstanding may have led to a security breach that prompted the evacuation of Frankfurt airport's Terminal 1 and caused delays and flight cancellations at Europe's fourth largest airport on Wednesday.
+FRANKFURT (Reuters) - German police said a misunderstanding led to a security breach that prompted the evacuation of Frankfurt airport's Terminal 1 and caused delays and flight cancellations at Europe's fourth largest airport on Wednesday.

-Police were questioning a female suspect who had entered into the departure gate area at Frankfurt, a major hub for international travel and home to Lufthansa, without completing the security check, a spokeswoman for the federal force told Reuters.
+The alert was sparked when security staff at the terminal, a major hub for international travel and home to Lufthansa, requested police officers come over to check a suspicious female passenger.

-"Based on initial findings of the questioning, it looks like this may have just been an accident," she said, declining to provide further details until the interrogation was completed.
+Before the police could arrive, the passenger, who had two small children with her, had quickly left, a police spokesman said.

 The security breach interrupted flight operations, delaying departures and forcing some planes to divert to other German airports instead.

-Airport operator Fraport said around 100 flights were canceled due to the evacuation.
-Operations at the terminal resumed at 1030 GMT (06:30 a.m.
-EDT), it said, adding that all passengers were asked to go through the security check again.
+Airport operator Fraport said just over 100 flights were canceled due to the evacuation.

-Lufthansa was not immediately able to say how many of its flights were affected by the evacuation.
+Lufthansa was not immediately able to say how many of its flights were affected by the evacuation, but a spokesman said there could be isolated delays and cancellations on Thursday too as the carrier worked to get planes and crew back on schedule.

 In a similar incident, a Spanish man was arrested at Cologne-Bonn airport in May after bypassing the security check, also leading to flight delays.

-(Additional reporting by Victoria Bryan and Hans Seidenstuecker; Editing by Catherine Evans)
+Additional reporting by Victoria Bryan and Hans Seidenstuecker; Editing by Richard Balmforth